Facing a Parent's Dementia - The Day They Asked "Who Are You?"

 Dementia progresses, but today your parent is still here.
 Even if a perfect conversation is no longer possible, holding hands, listening to music together, or going for a walk - connections beyond words remain even as dementia advances.
 Focusing on "what is still here" rather than "what is being lost" is the key to finding warmth amid the sadness.

 Having a parent with dementia means coexisting with grief that has no end.
 Don't bear it alone; use social resources, protect your own time, and find a place to express your emotions.
-And please cherish the time you have with your parent today.
+Start by contacting your local community comprehensive support center and learning what services are available.
+Organizations such as the Alzheimer's Association of Japan provide spaces to connect with others in similar circumstances.
 Your caregiving is more than enough.
+Please cherish the time you have with your parent today.